raunakshrivastava7/azuredevopsnew/README.md

 # Overview

 This project demonstrates a CI/CD pipeline to automatically integrate and deploy a Flask based web application using Gihub Actions and Azure Devops features.
-The project has a Flask based web application to predict housing prices in Boston using machine learning algorithms
+The project has a Flask based web application to predict housing prices in Boston using machine learning algorithms.
+The Web application code is maintained in a Github repository.
+GitHub Actions is integrated with the repository to automatically build and test the changes pushed to the repoository.
+The repository is cloned in Azure and the web app is created in Azure.
+There is and Azure Devops project with Agent pool and Pipeline linked with the Github repository to enable Continuous deployment of the web application.

 ## Project Plan